chrokh/toow-old/chapters/methods.md

 ### Leet language

-But the eerie similarties doesn't stop here.
+But the eerie similarties don't stop there.
 Remember the [Leet language](leet-langauge) that you wrote a program for in {numref}`ex:iteration-leet`?

 Let's say we choose the same strategy as with the Caesar cipher and the Robber's language and decompose the problem into two subproblems.